Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

             self.encoder = encoder
             self.decoder = decoder

-If the cli is implemented as :code:`LightningCLI(MyMainModel)` the configuration would be as follows:
+If the CLI is implemented as :code:`LightningCLI(MyMainModel)` the configuration would be as follows:

 .. code-block:: yaml